 • Marketing and advertising can contribute by creating relevant messages and content.
 This includes content from followers and reviews.
 Monitor conversations to engage with marketing-related questions.

-• Public relations can monitor for reputation issues.
-Any negative mentions should be managed.
-Also, use media and influencer outreach to generate earned media awareness.
+• Public relations can monitor for reputation issues and negative mentions must be managed.
+PR uses media and influencer outreach to generate earned media awareness.

-• Sales representatives can create and share valuable content and answer consumer questions to generate leads.
+• Sales reps create and share valuable content and answer consumer questions to generate leads.

 • Customer service can create satisfied customers who share positive experience reviews and make more purchases turning customer service into marketing.